 Squirrel corn (Dicentra canadensis) is a perennial wildflower in the poppy family.
 It is native to North America and known for its beautiful, heart-shaped, pink, and white flowers that bloom in the spring.
 This plant is commonly found in woodland areas and is often mistaken for its close relative, Dutchman's breeches (Dicentra cucullaria).

-Squirrel corn grows up to 10-12 inches in height and spreads through underground rhizomes.
+It grows to 10-12 inches in height and spreads through underground rhizomes.
 The plant has blue-green, fern-like leaves that grow up to 6 inches long.
-The flowers of squirrel corn bloom in clusters on arching stems that can grow up to 18 inches in length.
+The flowers bloom in clusters on arching stems that can grow up to 18 inches in length.
 The flowers are pinkish-white and shaped like tiny hearts, with a yellow-tipped spur at the back.